snowch/vast-docker-compose-examples/demos/fraud_detection/DEMONSTRATING.md

 ## Running

+## Kafka Producer

+This process writes simulated data to Kafka.

 - Navigate to the **examples/fraud_detection/** folder
 - Open the **Fraud_detect_producer.ipynb** notebook
 - In the menu, select **Kernel** > **Restart Kernel and Run All Cells...**